-Betty's Triumphant Return to Michigan in "Let's Dance"
+Betty's Triumphant Return To Michigan

-His Rocking Horse is solid gold!
+His Rocking Horse Is Solid Gold

 Betty's song His Rocking Horse Ran Away was so successful, musical team Johnny Burke and Jimmy Van Heusen had a special jewelry pin created and presented it to Betty in appreciation.
 It is a rocking horse.
 From it a chain leads to a little boy who appears to be flying off of his horse.
 Both rocking horse and boy are pinned separately from each other to appear as if the boy is in flight after having been thrown from the horse.
 The pin is solid gold and both the horse and boy have diamond eyes.

-Foch Intermediate School in Detroit, Michigan where Betty went to school.
+Betty went to school.